Sichao-Li/sichao-li.github.io/README.md

 supports the complete 3D version without a server-side runtime.

-The workflow validates both profiles, performs the stricter personal release check, builds both variants, and uploads only `demo-3d/dist/`.
+The workflow validates both profiles, performs the stricter personal release check, builds and audits both variants, and uploads only `demo-3d/dist/`.
 Production builds also include `sitemap.xml`, `robots.txt`, and `.nojekyll`.
+Only declared category `index.html` files can enter the generated `demo/` directory; unexpected notes, backups, and operating-system files fail the build.

 ## Public Release Checklist